 Subscribers: First name; last name (optional) and email address

-Event attendees for waivers: First name, last name and email address
+Event attendees for waivers: First name, last name, address, age (over 18 or younger than 18 only, not exact age), and email address

 Email received by firstname.lastname@example.org: Email address and only if provided first name, last name, and phone number